Screening too many chemicals to count

 These modifications are sensible for the field and apply very narrowly to only the single base structure SM-102 (we could do the same for any of the hundreds of other purchasable trade lipids of interest, for instance).

-But we have already made our way into a combinatorial explosion.
+But it’s easy to calculate the issue with multiple heads and tails varying simultaneously – we have made our way into a combinatorial explosion.

 CODE